 To confirm this is the problem, turn your phone on and shake it mildly.
 If this doesn’t turn it off, then grab your phone in one hand and mildly smack its back on the palm of your other hand.
 Make sure the battery side hit on your palm to put pressure on the battery.
 If the phone turns off, then it’s time to fix the loose battery.

 The solution is rather simple.
 Take a tiny piece of paper and fold it in square wraps to make it a little think.
 Now insert this paper at the bottom end of the battery opposite to the connectors.
 You will have to judge how much thick paper you need to make according to the loose space that is causing the problem.

 There is also a chance that your battery may be damaged and improper current flow is leading to phone turning off automatically.
-Fortunately, it is really easy to see battery status in almost any Android phone using a simple dialer code.
+Fortunately, it is really easy to see battery status on almost any Android phone using a secret dialer code.

 Android Phone Heating Up

-There are many fixes to Android heating problem and you can follow our extensive guide to fixing a heating Android phone to fix this problem.
+There are many fixes to the Android heating problem and you can follow my extensive guide to fixing a heating Android phone to fix this problem.